Flow Research on Creativity

 Optimism and Its Impact on Mental and Physical Well-Being

-Group Flow
+Research on Group Flow

 Sync or sink?
 Interpersonal synchrony impacts self-esteem – PMC (nih.gov)

-Exploring How We Work Best
+Research on How We Work Best

 Overview of research on the mental health benefit of taking breaks and work-life balance (apa.org)

-Flow Benefits and Brain Function
+Creative Flow Benefits and Brain Function

 There is a huge amount of research currently being done at the present time to try to learn more about exactly what happens in the brain, both in terms of areas activated and neurotransmitters and chemicals released, during flow states.
 Theories are constantly emerging based on new technologies such as brain scans.